 If you want to reconfigure a key slot that is already in use, append the option

 sudo yubikey-luks-enroll -d /dev/nvme0n1p3 -s 6 -c.
-This command clears the LUKS key slot prior to setting up the new YubiKey configuration.
-It will ask for “Enter any remaining LUKS passphrase”.
+This command clears the LUKS key slot before setting up the new YubiKey configuration.
+It asks, “Enter any remaining LUKS passphrase.”
 Just enter your previously-used LUKS passphrase (the backup password).

 Step 6: Modify your /etc/crypttab file to use the YubiKey